lukesmurray/slate-extensions/README.md

 };
 EOF

+# remove the example folder if one exists

-# to be extra nice try to follow the styling/ordering of the other package.json
+# try to follow the styling/ordering of other package.json files
-# files order dependencies as normal, dev, peer. put name, author, version info
-# at the top
+# name, author, version, etc at the top
+# make the version the same as the version in lerna.json
+# make the react version for peer dependencies the same as the react version
+# used in other packages
 ```

 ### Expressing a Dependency Between Packages